renzuwu11/WebDev-HWs/README.md

 Submitted: October 26, 2023 | Due Date: October 28, 2023

-Note: For some instance, the layout of my portfolio differs on different devices, and
+Note:

-      I can't seem to figure out how to fix it.
+      For some instance, the layout of my portfolio differs on different devices, and I can't seem to figure out how to fix it.
 Instead, I also made a PDF file, where I took a screenshot of how does the site should actually look like, because thats what it looks like in my end.
 Thank you so much!

-Note:
+PS:

-      On the contents/projects part, the numbers can be clicked, and it will re-direct you to that project~
+      On the contents/projects part, the numbers can be clicked po, and it will re-direct you to that project~